 Reducing care costs and reliance on others

 We first heard of the idea through Jackie Grigg director of Money Advice Plus (MAP, formerly Money Advice and Community Support), who suggested that online grocery shopping could be used to help increase the amount of time carers could spend with their clients.

 Because carers are often tasked with buying groceries for the people they're looking after, setting up a weekly online shopping delivery instead of going to the supermarket would free up the carer to spend more time with the client - improving the amount of direct care being provided.

-Among the other benefits is, once again, that sense of independence: people get back the experience of choosing and controlling for themselves what they want to buy for the week.
+Among the other benefits is, again, that sense of independence: people get back the experience of choosing and controlling for themselves what they want to buy for the week.